 A: Yes, and you can also upload from your computer and Dropbox.

 Q: Why am I getting an error when trying to publish my document?

 A: Common issues include no Title, exceeding 300 pages or 100MB limits, and unsupported formats.

 Q: Can I share my documents only with individuals?

 A: LinkedIn does not currently support individual sharing.

 Q: Where can I find my LinkedIn Document Posts?

-A: You can find your published documents in Posts & Activities under the “Me” section in the main header.
+A: Find your published documents in Posts & Activities under the “Me” section.

 Q: How can I download a document I find on LinkedIn?

-A: You have to view the document in Full-Screen Mode and simply click the Download icon in the top right corner.
+A: View the document in Full-Screen Mode and click the Download icon in the top right corner.